New Zealand foreshore and seabed controversy: Repeal and replacement

-Announcement of repeal

-On 14 June 2010, Prime Minister John Key announced that he would be proposing the repeal of the act.
-The replacement Marine and Coastal Area (Takutai Moana) Act 2011 in turn created opposition from both sides.
+On 14 June 2010, Prime Minister John Key announced that he would be repeal the Foreshore and Seabed Act.
+The proposed replacement law in turn created opposition from both sides.
 Some Māori argued that the bill was a fraud as essentially no Māori groups would meet the test for increased rights to the foreshore, while others, such as the Coastal Coalition, felt that the bill risks free access to coastal areas for a large part of New Zealanders.

+In 2011, Parliament passed the Marine and Coastal Area (Takutai Moana) Act 2011, which replaced Crown ownership of the foreshore and seabed with a "no ownership" regime.
+The MACA Act also allowed Māori to apply to the courts or Crown for customary rights and ownership over certain areas provided they did not interfere with existing rights and activities such as fishing, aquaculture and public access.

-2024-2025 Customary marine title controversy
+2024–2025 customary marine title controversy

-On 21 May 2024, Treaty Negotiations Minister Paul Goldsmith and Oceans Fisheries Minister Shane Jones met with seafood industry representatives to discuss Customary Marine Titles.
+On 21 May 2024, Treaty Negotiations Minister Paul Goldsmith and Oceans Fisheries Minister Shane Jones met with seafood industry representatives to discuss customary marine titles.
 According to meeting notes, both ministers were sympathetic to industry concerns about the Marine and Coastal Area (Takutai Moana) Act 2011 and supported proposed law changes to reduce the 100% of coastline subject to customary title to 5%, which would make it harder for Māori to claim foreshore and sea customary title.
 Following the meeting, the Government announced changes to foreshore and seabed legislation covering Māori customary titles.
 The meeting was also attended by Te Arawhiti (Office for Māori Crown Relations) deputy secretary Tui Marsh and officials from the Ministry for Primary Industries.

 In late July 2024, Goldsmith confirmed that the National-led coalition government would disregard a 2023 New Zealand Court of Appeal ruling that lowered the threshold for proving Māori customary marine title claims.
 Goldsmith announce that the Government would amend section 58 of the Marine and Coastal Area (Takutai Moana) Act 2011 to require marine title claimants to prove they had continual exclusive use and ownership of the area since 1840.
 This law change was part of National's coalition agreement with NZ First.
 In response, Te Pāti Māori MP Tākuta Ferris accused the Government of taking away Māori rights and warned that the Government should expect protests.

 On 26 August 2024, the Waitangi Tribunal began holding an urgent inquiry into the Government's plans to change the law to tighten the threshold for Māori customary marine title claims.
 On the first two days, the Tribunal heard testimony from Treaty of Waitangi lawyer Tom Bennion and Te Arawhiti deputy secretary Tui Marsh.
 On 13 September, the Tribunal released its initial report into the proposed changes to the Marine and Coastal Area (Takutai Moana) Act 2011.
 It criticised the Government for ignoring official advice, failing to consult Māori and for breaching several principles including active protection and good governance.